saharkarimzade/scalaprogfun/SomeGitCommands.md

 in previous case if you have changes use this command
 $ git reset --soft origin/main

-steps for branch:
-git branch=> it lists the branches you have! master id default branch! git branch [yourBranchName that you want to create!
+The name of branch should be  lower kebab case: e.g: set-the-change-of-controller steps for branch: git branch=> it lists the branches you have! master id default branch! git branch [yourBranchName that you want to create!
 Note this part of command is not string]=>create branch by this name theta is the copy of ????